isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 Do not treat on-disk data the Yolo way that Devops treats stateless instances.

 - Introducing new features in a major version is okay if you have a mature codebase and development process.
-- Changing persistent state on disk is more complicated than thay, and downgrades need to be possible for two minor versions.
+- Changing persistent state on disk is more complicated than that, and downgrades need to be possible for two minor versions.
   - If you do not allow that, it is painful for everybody.
   - That includes us, because we can test slower, so Oracle MySQL gets less feedback.
   - That includes Oracle MySQL itself, because it makes nifty features such as `CLONE` needlessly specific and much less useful.
 - We will, even with today's the degree of automation, never be able to upgrade by dump and restore, just because reindexing is very, very expensive.
 It is just too much data.
   - Binary in-place upgrade and downgrade paths are completely non-optional.
     We will never have the hell of the 5.1 to 5.5 transition again.
-    We simply cannot afford this any more.
+    We simply cannot afford this anymore.